Atlantisphere/Quantum-Morphic-Fields/README.md

 # Quantum-Morphic Fields Project

 ## Overview
-Welcome to the Quantum-Morphic Fields Project repository.
+Welcome to the Quantum-Morphic Fields Project repository which is currently laying out its frameworks.
 This interdisciplinary initiative seeks to bridge quantum mechanics with the theoretical concept of morphic fields as proposed by [Rupert Sheldrake](https://www.sheldrake.org/research), aiming to explore and experimentally validate the interaction between these domains.

 ## Introduction
 Morphic fields, a concept extensively researched by [Rupert Sheldrake](https://www.sheldrake.org/research), suggest the presence of fields that both influence and are influenced by living organisms.
 This project attempts to understand and validate these fields through the lens of quantum mechanics, using both theoretical models and experimental approaches.
 Key influences on this work include Sheldrake's theories on [morphic resonance](https://www.sheldrake.org/research/morphic-resonance) and [form from sound](https://www.sheldrake.org/research/form-from-sound).